Jackie Brown: Soundtrack

-The soundtrack album for Jackie Brown, entitled Jackie Brown: Music from the Miramax Motion Picture, was released on December 9, 1997.
+The soundtrack album for Jackie Brown, titled Jackie Brown: Music from the Miramax Motion Picture, was released on December 9, 1997.

-Songs by a variety of artists are heard throughout the film, including The Delfonics' "La-La Means I Love You" and "Didn't I (Blow Your Mind This Time)", Bill Withers' "Who Is He", The Grass Roots' "Midnight Confessions", Johnny Cash's "Tennessee Stud", Bloodstone's "Natural High", and Foxy Brown's "(Holy Matrimony) Married to the Firm".
-There are several songs included that were featured in blaxploitation films as well, including Bobby Womack's "Across 110th Street", from the film of the same name, and Pam Grier's "Long Time Woman", from her 1971 film The Big Doll House.
+Songs by a variety of artists are heard throughout the film, including The Delfonics' "La-La Means I Love You" and "Didn't I (Blow Your Mind This Time)", Bill Withers's "Who Is He", The Grass Roots' "Midnight Confessions", Johnny Cash's "Tennessee Stud", Bloodstone's "Natural High", and Foxy Brown's "(Holy Matrimony) Married to the Firm".
+There are several songs included that were featured in blaxploitation films as well, including Bobby Womack's "Across 110th Street", from the film Across 110th Street, and Pam Grier's "Long Time Woman", from her 1971 film The Big Doll House.
 The original soundtrack also features separate tracks with dialogue from the film.
-Instead of using a new film score, Tarantino incorporated Roy Ayers' funk score from the film Coffy.
+Instead of using a new film score, Tarantino incorporated Roy Ayers's funk score from the film Coffy.

-A number of songs used in the film do not appear on the soundtrack, such as "Cissy Strut" (The Meters), and "Piano Impromptu" (Dick Walters).
+A number of songs used in the film do not appear on the soundtrack, such as "Cissy Strut" by The Meters and "Piano Impromptu" by Dick Walter.